 In his book Mehak-ul-Faqr Kalan, Sultan-ul-Arifeen Sultan Bahoo says:

-“My mother’s eyes bled while invocation.
+“My mother’s eyes bled while invoking.
 I also experienced this state.
 It is called the Divine presence.”

 Sultan-ul-Arifeen Sultan Bahoo’s father was a pious man

 Bazayd Mohammad was highly impressed by Bibi Rasti’s piety and devotion towards Allah.
-That is to say he had also reached the age where a person evaluates his life.
-Further he wishes to do something for the betterment of the life hereafter.
+Moreover, he had also reached the age where a person evaluates his life.
+He wishes to do something for the betterment of the life hereafter.
 Certainly Eternal Divine benevolence attracted him.
 So he renounced the activities of material world and decided to spend the rest of his life in the remembrance of Allah only.

 He quietly left his home and went to Multan.
 Here, state servants caught him who were searching for him.
 As he had abandoned the army and his description had been publicized everywhere by the state.
 Hence the state servants presented him before the ruler of Multan.
 Now the ruler was very impressed by his attire, weapons and mare of high breed.
 He released him and fixed a daily stipend of Rs.
 2 for him.
 Bazayd stayed in a small house in Multan and spent the rest of his life in prayers and remembrance of Allah.
 Thus he reached the highest level of closeness to Allah.
 As Shaikh Abdul Qadir Jilani said: